toradex/meta-toradex-security/docs/README-secure-debug.md

 Program the commands manually in U-Boot, exactly in the order shown in `fuse-cmds.txt`.

+When verifying a freshly programmed fuse in U-Boot, use `fuse sense` rather than `fuse read`.
+Programming a fuse writes the OTP array without reloading the shadow registers, so `fuse read` still returns the pre-programming value and makes a successful write look like a failure.

 > **Warning**
 >
 > Fuse programming is irreversible.
 Review the generated commands carefully before executing them.